ContextMedia wins the ITA CityLIGHTS Lighthouse Award!

 Posted on September 23rd, 2014

 ContextMedia was named winner of the Lighthouse Award at ITA’s 15th Annual CityLIGHTS Awards.
 The Lighthouse Award is presented to a growth-stage company, which through innovation in products, services or business approach, has grown to become a serious competitor in the marketplace, with over $25M in revenue.
 ITA CEO Fred Hoch commented, “The CityLIGHTS Awards have led the way for the past 15 years – showcasing who and what will define success in years ahead,” and ContextMedia is proud to be in the company of some of the best in the industry.
 Prior recipients of the award include Fieldglass, Redbox, and Groupon.
+These winners have had exits of over $17B, raised over $1B in IPOs and over $2B in venture capital.
 For a full list of winners, click here.

 ContextMedia Named a PM360 Trailblazer Award Finalist!